Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_spy_max_health                          100     // The maximum amount of health the spy can have ttt_hivemind_max_health                     100     // The maximum amount of health the hive can have ttt_guesser_max_health                      100     // The maximum amount of health the guesser can have
+ttt_spy_max_health                          100     // The maximum amount of health the spy can have ttt_hivemind_max_health                     100     // The maximum amount of health the hive can have ttt_guesser_max_health                      100     // The maximum amount of health the guesser can have ttt_quartermaster_max_health                100     // The maximum amount of health the quartermaster can have

 // Round Time
 ttt_roundtime_win_draw                      0       // Whether a round that ends because the round time limit has passed counts as a draw.
 If it is not a draw, the traitor team loses